abnercorps/BombCrypto2Bot/README.md

 This bot is free and open source.

 Features:
+* 22/10/2022 - Now you can send heroes with green stamina using telegram with command /workgreen
+* 22/10/2022 - Now you can reboot the computer using telegram with command /reboot
 * Refactored code
 * Add 3 captchas
 * Multi account with many windows side-by-side or many windows maximized